Nobel Prize in Physics controversies

-Since the first award in 1901 year, conferment of the Nobel Prizes, including the Nobel Prize in Physics, has engendered criticism and controversies.
+Since the first award in 1901, conferment of the Nobel Prizes, including the Nobel Prize in Physics, has engendered criticism and controversies.
 After his death in 1896, the will of Swedish industrialist Alfred Nobel established that an annual prize be awarded for service to humanity in the fields of physics, chemistry, physiology or medicine, literature, and peace.
-Similarly, the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel, first awarded in 1969 year, is awarded along with the Nobel Prizes.
+Similarly, the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel, first awarded in 1969, is awarded along with the Nobel Prizes.

 Nobel sought to reward "those who, during the preceding year, shall have conferred the greatest benefit on mankind".
 One prize, he stated, should be given "to the person who shall have made the most important 'discovery' or 'invention' within the field of physics".
-Awards committees have historically rewarded discoveries over inventions: up to 2004 year, 77 percent of Nobel Prizes in Physics have been given to discoveries, compared with only 23 percent to inventions.
+Awards committees have historically rewarded discoveries over inventions: as of 2004, 77 percent of Nobel Prizes in Physics had given to discoveries, compared with only 23 percent to inventions.

-A major controversies-generating factor for the more recent physics-related prizes is the Nobel rule that each award can not be shared by more than two different researchers and no more than three different individuals each year.
-While this rule was adequate in 1901, when most of the science research was performed by individual scientists working with their small group of assistants in relative isolation, in more recent times science research has increasingly become a matter of widespread international cooperation and exchange of ideas among different research groups, themselves composed of dozens or even hundreds of researchers, spread over the years of effort needed to hypothesize, refine and prove a discovery.
-This has led to glaring omissions of key participants in awarded researches: as an example see below the case of the 2008 Nobel Prize for Physics, or the case of the ATLAS/CMS Collaboration that produced the scientific papers that documented the discovery of the Higgs boson and included a list of researchers filling 15 single-spaced pages.
+A major controversy-generating factor for the more recent physics-related prizes is the Nobel rule that each award can not be shared by more than two different research areas and no more than three different individuals each year.
+This rule was adequate in 1901, when most of the science research was performed by individual scientists working with their small group of assistants in relative isolation.
+But in more recent times science research has increasingly become a matter of widespread international cooperation and exchange of ideas among different research groups.
+These groups are themselves composed of dozens or even hundreds of researchers - modern science has been described as "the teamiest of team sports".
+The three-person limit has led to glaring omissions of key participants in awarded research.
+As an example, the 2008 prize awarded for gravitational waves could not acknowledge the work of the huge LIGO consortium.
+Similarly, the 2013 prize for discovery of the Higgs boson did not reward the discovering ATLAS/CMS collaboration at CERN.
+The latter collaboration included a list of researchers filling 15 single-spaced pages.

+The two area, three person limit, with no prizes to organizations, is mentioned nowhere in Nobel's will.
+These limitations were added by the award committee, and could be easily changed.
+The Nobel Peace Prize, for example, has long been granted to organizations as well as individuals.
+This would certainly have been appropriate in physics for cases such as ATLAS/CMS or LIGO.